 Arranging your finances

-Most Now Teachers receive a bursary while they train.
+Many Now Teachers receive a bursary while they train.
 This is tax-free and is paid in 10 monthly instalments over the training year, much like a salary.

 Candidates may be eligible for a bursary depending on what subject they wish to teach.
+The largest bursaries are for Chemistry, Computer Science, Physics and Maths.

-You apply for a bursary once you have been placed with a school and/or training provider.
 To be eligible for a bursary in certain subjects candidates must have:

 - at least a 2:2 at undergraduate degree level; or have a Masters’ or PhD.